sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 2. Telemetry container runs a gNMI serveer to export events to external receivers/collectors via SUBSCRIBE request.
 3. Multiple external collectors could connect with filters on event-sources.
 Only one collector could subscribe for all events (_no filtering by source_), in otherwords the main-receiver.
 4. Telemetry ensures reliability to main receiver only.
-   - Reliability is extended to cover even the period when main receiver is down/disconnect.
-This is done by using a local events-cache service to cache all events during its downtime and send these events upon next connect.
+   - Durung the main receiver down/disconnect period make use of local events-cache service to cache all events during its downtime and send these events upon next connect.
+   - For slow main receiver, when it reaches overflow/queue-full state, only the repeated events are dropped and keep the last instance of the event for later queueing.
    - Various stats, like total count of events, missed count, latency from event publish to event send are collected and recorded in STATE-DB.